ArjoNagelhout/cuboid/README.md

 ### Plugins

-These are free and paid plugins retrieved from the **Unity AssetStore** and should be installed to the `Plugins` folder.
+These are free and paid plugins retrieved from the **Unity AssetStore** and should be installed to the `Plugins` directory.

 - [DOTween by Demigiant](https://dotween.demigiant.com/download.php) `> 1.2.000` (free)
 - [Shapes by Freya Holmér](https://acegikmo.com/shapes/) `4.2.1` (⚠️ paid)